Christmas in August: Motifs

 In the film, there were several motifs that the director tried to convey to the audience.
 Photography had a significant part in this movie.
 The director purposely made the scenes of the film very still and slow.
 His purpose doing so was to create the sense of a photo, where everything is still.
 This was meant to allow the audience to observe every detail, just like a photo.

 Windows were another motif, encompassing the same idea of photography.
 During the scenes, where Da-rim and Jung-won would have a silent conversation on opposite sides of a window, the window symbolized a picture frame, creating a living portrait.
 When Jung-won's childhood love came to visit his shop while he was washing the windows, her image is blurry behind the window.
 This was meant to symbolize that she no longer had a clear place in his life.
 That's why when the other scenes, where Jung-won sees Da-rim from behind the window, the audience observes that Jung-won always sees Da-rim vividly, symbolizing that she does have an important part in his life.
-During one of the last scenes, Jung-won is seem affectionately reaching out to Da-rim behind a window.
+During one of the last scenes, Jung-won is seen affectionately reaching out to Da-rim behind a window.
 Photos are meant to capture precious memories, and we can only remember, unable to change the photo's reality.
 This was the symbolism of windows.